ashlynnprasad/langmann-2021/pages/urbandevelopment.md

 <div class="container">
   <div class="row">
     <div class="col-sm">
-     <br><br><br> The handwritten caption on this photograph of a tall row of trees, reading “This is the forest primeval,” provides further evidence for the way in which settlers chose to view the lands they had stolen, and Stanley Park in particular.<br><br>
+     <br><br><br>The handwritten caption on this photograph of a tall row of trees, reading “This is the forest primeval,” provides further evidence of the cognitive dissonance their actions required when it came to Stanley Park in particular.<br><br>
       <small>Image description: View of path through forest of Stanley Park.
 Written on photograph: 112.
 Handwritten caption reads: This is the forest primeval, Stanley Park, B.C.</small>
     </div>
     <div class="col-sm">